-96) Clarissa - A romantic, flowery spin on Claire and Clara, Clarissa first came to prominence as the name of the heroine in Samuel Richardson's 1748 tale of the same name, which is incidentally still the longest novel in the English language.
-Those who were teens in the 90's might remember the name best from TV's Clarissa Explains It All.
+- Clarissa: A romantic, flowery spin on Claire and Clara, Clarissa first came to prominence as the name of the heroine in Samuel Richardson's 1748 tale of the same name, which is incidentally still the longest novel in the English language.
+Those who were teens in the 90s might remember the name best from TV's Clarissa Explains It All.

-97) Crystal - A gemstone name more popular in the 80's and 90's than today, Crystal is the name of super long haired country singer Crystal Gayle and supermodel Crystal Renn.
+- Crystal: A gemstone name more popular in the 80s and 90s than today, Crystal is the name of super long-haired country singer Crystal Gayle and supermodel Crystal Renn.

-99) Kenn - This Welsh name meaning "bright water" is an interesting variation on Kenneth or Ken.
+- Kenn: This Welsh name meaning "bright water" is an interesting variation on Kenneth or Ken.

-100) Sinclair - Although this is really a place name meaning "from the town of St. Clair," Sinclair was the name of two American novelists, Sinclair Lewis and Upton Sinclair.
+- Sinclair: Although this is really a place name meaning "from the town of St. Clair," Sinclair was the name of two American novelists, Sinclair Lewis and Upton Sinclair.
 The Scottish name has also begun to be used among girls.

 What is your favorite clarity-based baby name?

-101) Iris - A flower name that literally means "rainbow," Iris was the name of the Greek goddess of the rainbow.
-Although more popular generations ago, the name has been experiencing a bit of a resurgence.
+Iris: A flower name that literally means "rainbow," Iris was the name of the Greek goddess of the rainbow.
+Although it was more popular a few generations ago, the name is experiencing a bit of a resurgence.
 Jude Law, Judd Apatow, and Eddie Redmayne all chose the name for their daughters.
 Iris is also the name of Irish novelist Iris Murdoch and The Holiday heroine Iris Simpkins, played by Kate Winslet.